jkrez/school/README.md

 Pacman
 ======

-This directory contains my berkley pacman project solutions from the AI course at the Univeristy of Washington.
+This directory contains my pacman project solutions from the AI course CSEP573 at the Univeristy of Washington.

 Interview
 =========